d3f4l7d/archcybersec/README.md

 ```
 ./goodbyeworld.sh
 ```
-This will install an entire librewolf browser on your system.
+WOLF will install an entire librewolf browser on your system.
 > [!WARNING]
 > WOLF process will take 1-2.5hrs for its compiling depends on your connection quality.